trevordevore/levure/utils/convert stacks to components.md

     "Behavior" into tBehaviorStackName
 else
-  put the long id of this card of stack tStack into tObject if the short name of tObject is not empty then
+  put the long id of this card of stack tStack into tObject if the short name of tObject is not empty AND not (the short name of tObject begins with "card id ") then
     put tolower(the short name of tObject) & "_card" into tTargetName put tStack && tTargetName && toUpper(char 1 of tTarget) & char 2 to -1 of tTarget && \
       "Behavior" into tBehaviorStackName